 Apart from the baseline data that was collected as part of the PASIC project, we will be using 2 instruments in the field.
 First, there are the actual interventions that consist of information treatments in the form of short (about 5 minutes) videos and will be shown to individual farmers in the field.
 The videos will be embedded in a short questionnaire that asks some questions, mainly for validation or to test hypotheses about the impact pathways.
 The second instrument will be a standard survey to collect end-line information on a range of outcome variables.
+The instruments will be described in detail below.

-The first instrument will be developed from scratch.
+The first instruments will be developed from scratch.
 We will produce one video for the technical information treatment (TI) and one video for the returns to investment treatment (RI).
-For this latter treatment, we may also decide to go through some of the calculations together with the farmer, either by hand or using a simple calculator on the tablet.
-To make the videos, we will have extensive interviews with farmers and experts on rice growing in the region.
-From these interviews we will distill the most important steps and converted them into a script.
-These criteria for the steps were that they should have a large effect on productivity.
-The choice of what interventions will feature in the videos will also be informed by the relationships found in the baseline data.
-There we find that both pesticides and fertilizer, especially Urea, are correlated with higher yields.
-For recommended practices, we find water management to be important (proper drainage canals and paddy bunds construction, recommended water levels at different stages of growing).
-In addition, recommended transplanting practices, related to spacing and plant density, is strongly related to yields.
-Finally, nursery bed construction and seeding is also correlated with outcomes.
+In the latter treatment, we will go through some of the calculations together with the farmer, and so this video will have a large component that tries to improve financial literacy.
+To make the videos, we had extensive interviews with farmers and experts on rice growing in the region.
+From these interviews we have distilled the most important steps which have been converted into scripts.
+These criteria for the steps were that they should have a large effect on productivity, and few farmers should be using them.
+The choice of what interventions will feature in the videos was also be informed by the relationships found in the baseline data.